-- reduced tillage and continuous cropping to lower fuel use while improving water infiltration and nutrient cycling. - ✓ Diversify crops and rotations to include perennial forage to break up disease and pest cycles, make effective use of deep soil nutrients, and provide protective cover from erosion that can trap snow. - ✓ Ensure high quality of water sources. - Restore and preserve wetlands to improve water infiltration and recharge watersheds.
-Benefits include increases in wildlife habitat and improved soil carbon sequestration. - ✓ Improve efficiencies over all aspects of farm management.
-Soil testing increases nutrient use efficiency.
-Identify extra labour resources to call in to help at seeding or harvesting.
+- ✓ Adopt conservation cropping practices like reduced tillage and continuous cropping to reduce fuel use and enhance water infiltration and nutrient cycling. - ✓ Diversify crops and rotations to include perennial forage to break disease and pest cycles, make effective use of soil nutrients at depth and provide protective soil cover that can trap snow. - ✓ Ensure high quality of water sources. - Restore and preserve wetlands to improve water infiltration and recharge watersheds.
+Additional benefits include more types of wildlife habitat and increased soil carbon sequestration. - ✓ Increase efficiencies over all aspects of farm management, from soil testing to increase nutrient use efficiency to identifying extra labour resources to call in when time is short for seeding or harvesting. - ✓ Stabilize farm income using the wide range of crop insurance products available. - ✓ Monitor weather conditions, crop diseases and pests so early action can be taken when threats are more manageable.

-Maps of rainfall during the past 30 days are one example of up-to-date weather and climate data from over 350 meteorological stations provided by the Alberta Climate Information Service (ACIS), see: www.agric.gov.ab.ca/acis/about.jsp
+Maps of rainfall during the past 30 days are one example of up-to-date weather and climate data from over 350 meteorological stations provided by the Alberta Climate Information Service (ACIS), see: http://agriculture.alberta.ca/acis/